-- Response times by geographic area – most recent data for all measures are comparable and complete
+- Response times by geographic area – most recent data for all measures is comparable and complete

 - Effectiveness – Appropriateness – Clinical

-- Pain management – most recent data for all measures are comparable and complete
+- Pain management – most recent data for all measures is comparable and complete

 - Effectiveness – Quality – Safety

-- Sentinel events – no data reported and/or no measures yet developed
+- Patient safety – no data reported and/or no measures yet developed

 - Effectiveness – Quality – Responsiveness

-- Patient satisfaction – most recent data for all measures are comparable and complete
+- Patient satisfaction – most recent data for all measures is comparable and complete

 - Effectiveness – Sustainability

-- Ambulance workforce – most recent data for all measures are comparable and complete
+- Ambulance workforce – most recent data for all measures is comparable and complete

-- Expenditure per person – most recent data for all measures are either not comparable and/or not complete
+- Expenditure per person – most recent data for all measures is either not comparable and/or not complete

-- Cardiac arrest survived event rate – most recent data for all measures are comparable and complete
+- Cardiac arrest survived event rate – most recent data for all measures is comparable and complete

 A description of the comparability and completeness is provided under the Indicator results tab for each measure.